We visit Förgyllare Nils Löfgren Eftr and have a picture frame renovated

 What does a gilder do?

 It’s an incredibly fascinating profession, isn’t it?
 It has a history of many thousands of years!
 Even in the time of the pharaohs in Egypt, gilders were already working.
 Gold leaf similar to that still used today has been found in their graves, yes it is a little thicker but otherwise of the same type.
 It is traditional work, using the same techniques today as it has been for a long time; it cannot be rationalized with modern technology or machines.
-Perhaps it is “the second oldest profession in the world”, as Angelica and Kai laughingly put it.
+Perhaps it is “the second oldest profession in the world”, as Angelica and Kaj laughingly put it.

 Valfrids: What is your history and how long has the company existed?

 Angelica: Nils Löfgren started in 1948.
-Kai started in 1977, I started in 2004.
+Kaj started in 1977, I started in 2004.

 Valfrids: How did you become a gilder?